moding-il/bizdoc.core/README.md

 }
 ```

-Override base methods, such as the CanView() method, to control aspects of cube behaviors.
+Override base methods, such as CanView(), to control cube behavior.

 #### Configuring